j03-dev/russenger/README.md

 - **Getstart:** A model to handle the "Get Started" button in Messenger.
 - **PersistenceMenu:** A model to handle persistent menus in Messenger.
 - **Action:** A model to handle sender actions like typing indicators.
-- **Actix-web Integration**: Russenger now leverages Actix-web for improved speed and performance in handling Messenger webhook responses.
+- **Actix-web Integration**: Russenger continues to leverage Actix-web for improved speed and performance in handling Messenger webhook responses.

 ### New Features
+- **SeaORM Integration**: Russenger now leverages SeaORM for improved database operations.

 #### Old Method with `create_action!`